Where Do Bike Accidents Happen in Chicago?

 Aggressive Driving

 Aggressive driving encompasses many behaviors, including following too closely (tailgating), unsafe lane changes, and weaving in and out of lanes.
-When a person drives aggressively, they’re often speeding to get to their destination quicker or experiencing road rage.
+While arguments are valid for defensive and offensive driving styles, aggressive driving is never a suitable option.

 Distracted Driving